josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-tensorflow.md

 ## Optimization

 The equivalent of our backward pass in pure Python is where TensorFlow really takes matters into its hands.
-Under the hood the way you optimize a model, to adjust to the ground truth inputs you feed, is to calculate the gradients of the loss with respect to the model parameters and use this values to modify these paramaters in a way the loss will be minimized a little on each loop iteration.
+Under the hood the way you optimize a model, to adjust to the ground truth inputs you feed, is to calculate the gradients of the loss with respect to the model parameters and use this values to modify these parameters in a way the loss will be minimized a little on each loop iteration.

 If you haven't really understood the last sentence and you don't care now much the mathematical details, that's totally fine.
 TensorFlow will do it for you with two lines: